nilani-rangika/Disaster-Tweet-Classification/README.md

 # Disaster-Tweet-Classification

-This project aims at classifying disaster tweets in to two categories, namely, Related and Not-Related.
+With the proliferation of internet-based communication technologies, people are increasingly using social media during disasters.
+Hence, disaster tweet classification plays a significant role to support situation awareness and disaster response broadly.
+Therefore, this project aims at classifying disaster tweets in to two categories, namely, Related and Not-Related.

 ## The dataset